 It may be possible to automate the machine so that each time an 'electron' is lost, it is counted at the point at which it leaves the table, then returned to the start and fired again.
 The point of firing in the plane of the emitting end of the table should be made random, in order to simulate, partly at least, the random movement of the gas molecules.
-(Clearly in this case it is not possible for the 'gas molecules'(i.e., pins) to move independently of the 'field' themselves.) motion close to the emitting electrode.
+(Clearly in this case it is not possible for the 'gas molecules'(i.e. pins) to move independently of the 'field'themselves.) motion close to the emitting electroäe.
 (See Fig. 11.1).
-Ball bearings, representing electrons, are shot horizontally onto a table consisting of a 'frictionless' surface on which are situated a large number of pins, representing gas molecules, with which the balls make 'elastic' collisions.
+Ball bearings, representing electrons, are shot horizontally onto a table consisting of a 'frictionless' surface on which are cituated a large number of pins, representing gas molecules, with which the balls make 'elastic' collisions.
 It should be possible to measure the initial velocity with which the balls are shot onto the table.
-The table may be tilted such that the balls experience a force corresponding to $E{\rm dc}$ , and the table may be made to oscillate about this position with a certain amplitude and frequency corresponding to $E{\rm u}$ .
-The necessary conditions are that the frequency of collisions between balls and pins, and high enough so that the balls do not drift to the far end of the table in one balf cycle.
+The table may be tilted such that the balls experience a force corresponding to \underline{s}{dc} , and the table may be made to oscillate about this position with a certain amplitude and frequency corresponding to \underline{E}{u} .
+The necessary conditions are that the frequency of oscillation of the table should be small compared to the frequency or collisions between balls and pins, and high enough so that the balls do not drift to the far end of the table in one half cycle.

 A ball starting off at the origin will collide with pins and may as a result of these collisions eventually reach a terminal 'drift' velocity towards the far end of the table, or, alternatively, may return to the starting end.
-By counting the proportion of those starting which return to the starting end of the table, as a function of ${}^{}E{u}$ ', ${}^{}E{do}$ ' and ${}^{}\overline{v}{o}$ ', it may be possible to obtain results similar to the theoretical back diffusion relations described in Chapter 8.
+By counting the proportion of those starting which return to the starting end of the table, as a function of ' \mathbf{z}{u} ', ' \mathbf{z}{dc} ' and ' \mathbf{v}{o} ', it may be possible to obtain results similar to the theoretical back diffusion relations described in Chapter 3.